mokronos/Mokronos.github.io/blog/machine_learning.md

 - Concisely describe the solution as an answer to the question
 - Specify limitations of the model, what questions it can't answer and with what probability it can answer questions

+# Precision and Recall

+Let's assume we have a dataset of 10 items and some metric with a threshold | beyond witch our correctly classified items should lie.
+X is the positive class, o is the negative class.
+To the right of the threshold the positive class is correctly classified, to the left it is not.

+o o o o o x x | x o x

+We can then calculate the true positives, false positives, true negatives and false negatives.

+## Confusion Matrix:

+- True Positives (TP): 2 (Number of positive items correctly classified)
+- False Positives (FP): 2 (Number of positive items incorrectly classified)
+- True Negatives (TN): 5 (Number of negative items correctly classified)
+- False Negatives (FN): 1 (Number of negative items incorrectly classified)

+## Performance Metrics:

+- Accuracy: (TP + TN) / (TP + TN + FP + FN) = 8/10
+    - Rate of correct classifications.

+- Precision: TP / (TP + FP) = 2/4
+    - Precision is the rate of correctly predicted positives of all predicted positives.
+Should be high for detecting spam email.
+You want to let all important emails through, and it's fine if some spam get's through.

+- Recall: TP / (TP + FN) = 2/3
+    - Recall is the rate of correctly predicted positives of all actual positives.
+Should be high for detecting thiefs.
+It's important to catch all of them, and fine if you pull out a few normal customers.

+- F1 Score: 2 * (Precision * Recall) / (Precision + Recall) = 2/3
+    - Harmonic mean of precision and recall.
+- Specificity: TN / (TN + FP) = 5/7
+    - Rate of correct negative classifications.